jyl6932/EMobot/README.md

 * **Control Part** (combined separate parts altogether)
   * *Control center*
     * *brainStateMachine.py* (give different voice outputs and feedbacks according to different input commands and states)

+* **Others** (some useful tools or images)
+  * *poppy folder*
+    * *This folder included all the PNG files which are needed to build the character.
+Include: head, body, left arm, right arm...*
+  * *utilities folder*
+    * *Some basic tools which were used in previous parts.
+For example: `stopwatch.py` is a tool to time the duration between each state since the state changed.
+By doing that we can calculate how long the user absent.*

 ## Running the Project!
 ### Build your own AWS account first